Battle of Tebbs Bend: Casualties

 Morgan lost 35 killed and 45 wounded, while Moore counted 6 killed and 23 wounded.
-Of significance, among Morgan's casualties were 24 experienced officers, who were a particular target of the Michigan sharpshooters.
+Of significance, among Morgan's casualties were 24 experienced officers, a particular target of the Michigan sharpshooters.

-A Confederate Monument which says, "They have not been forgotten by their countrymen," was erected at the Tebbs' Bend Battlefield in 1872.
-In 1997, the site was listed on the National Register of Historic Places; the battlefield itself was listed in 1999.
+A Confederate Monument which says, "They have not been forgotten by their countrymen," was erected at the Tebbs Bend Battlefield in 1872.
+In 1997, the site was listed on the National Register of Historic Places; the battlefield was listed in 1999.

-150th anniversary
+150th Anniversary

-On June 8, 2013, some two hundred persons attended a re-enactment of the battle of Tebbs Bend to observe the 150th anniversary of the fighting.
-A new marker dedicated to Confederate Army Private Frank Voss of Maryland was unveiled, with some of his descendants present for the occasion.
-The ceremony was planned by historian Betty Jane Gorin-Smith and other members of the Tebbs Bend Battlefield Association, including its president, Cheryl Tillery.
+On June 8, 2013, some two hundred persons attended a re-enactment of the battle to observe the 150th anniversary of the fighting.
+A new marker dedicated to Confederate Private Frank Voss of Maryland was unveiled, with some of his descendants present.
+The ceremony was planned by historian Betty Jane Gorin-Smith and other Tebbs Bend Battlefield Association members, including its president, Cheryl Tillery.
 "We are here to remember those men who gave the full measure of devotion for causes in which they sincerely believed," said Gorin-Smith.

-General Morgan asked for a truce so that the Confederates could bring in the injured and dead, who were interred in a mass grave.
-"It is said that the blood ran down through the yard into the turnpike road," Gorin-Smith recalled.
+Morgan asked for a truce so that the Confederates could bring in the injured and dead, who were interred in a mass grave.
+According to Gotin-Smith, "It is said that the blood ran down through the yard into the turnpike road."

-Only the Confederate cemetery remains at Tebbs Bend; the bodies of Union soldiers were buried near the Green River stockade and later removed to the Lebanon National Cemetery in Lebanon, Kentucky.
+Only the Confederate cemetery remains at Tebbs Bend; the bodies of U.S. soldiers were buried near the Green River stockade and later removed to the Lebanon National Cemetery in Lebanon, Kentucky.
 Gorin-Smith read a roll call of the dead buried in the cemetery and acknowledged the unknown soldiers who perished there as well.

-According to century-old newspaper clipping, on June 3, 1911, some four thousand attended a 48th anniversary remembrance of the battle.
+According to a century-old newspaper clipping, on June 3, 1911, some four thousand attended a 48th anniversary remembrance of the battle.
 This particular gathering was reportedly the largest in the history of the Green River Valley.